“Everyone smiles in the same language.” ~ George Carlin

 It means different things for different people.
 Still, as also the Dalai Lama said, everybody on this planet is seeking happiness.
 It is something that unites all of humanity.

-I recently found a very inspiring and thought-provoking definition of happiness given by the great Deepak Chopra which goes like this:
+I recently found a very inspiring and thought-provoking definition of happiness given by Deepak Chopra, which goes like this:

 What does that mean?
 “Happenings which are not resistant.”
 It means that if you don’t have any resistance inside of yourself or from the outside world, you get a sense of flowing with life.
 Life becomes supportive and feels effortless.